-This article first appeared in the Volume 21 / Number 4 issue of the Christian Research Journal.
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org
+This article first appeared in the Christian Research Journal volume 21, number 4 (1999).
+For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 As the devaluation of human life in Western culture continues to accelerate, and American states debate and even approve the legalization of euthanasia, Christians need to grapple with the responsibilities involved in a serious pro-life ethic.
 One such responsibility concerns our obligation to demonstrate Christian love to the elderly.
 Most people know that statistics can be misleading.
 Nearly everyone has heard the old story about the statistician who drowned in a river whose average depth was only three feet!
 But some statistics and their self-evident meaning are so startling that they seem to jump right off the page.
 Such is the case when one looks at our aging society and at the problems and issues that it brings.1